Solar Panel Warranty Explained

 Solar panels can suffer from various faults and performance issues - See our detailed solar fault finding guide.

-For the reasons explained above, the best way to measure your solar performance is to check the daily production levels (measured in kWh) of the solar system and compare it to previous days, months and years.
+For the reasons explained above, the best way to measure your solar performance is to check the daily production levels (measured in kWh) of the solar system and compare them to previous days, months, and years.
 Most modern solar inverters have some form of system monitoring that measures the amount of solar generation.
-This data is often logged in an App or online portal which can be used to assess the performance over time.
-This can also be compared to other systems in your area but be sure to account for the orientation of the solar panels as this can greatly affect the outcomes.
+This data is often logged in an App or online portal, which can be used to assess the performance over time.
+This can also be compared to other systems in your area, but be sure to account for the orientation of the solar panels, as this can greatly affect the outcomes.
 Solar Analytics is a third party add-on device that has the ability to analyse your solar performance and alert you of any performance issues.

 Solar system monitoring using Solar Analytics can automatically notify you if your solar system is not operating correctly.